 - Meditate on them.

-Try a Word Study.
-After you find a verse or 2 that apply to your situation – go to BlueLetterBible.org and search that verse.
-Look at each word that applies and see where it is used in other places in the bible.
+After you find a verse or two that applies to your situation – go to BlueLetterBible.org and search that verse out.
+Look at each word that applies and see where it is used in other places in the Bible.

 Ask some key questions about the verse.